sf-explorer/documentation/blog/2025-11-22-genai-explorer-launch/index.md

 ## 🚀 What is GenAI Explorer?

-GenAI Explorer is a browser extension designed specifically for the Salesforce AI ecosystem.
-It provides a unified interface for interacting with your organization's AI agents, understanding their configuration, and analyzing their performance - all without leaving your browser.
+GenAI Explorer is a web application designed specifically for the Salesforce AI ecosystem.
+It provides a unified interface for interacting with your organization's AI agents, understanding their configuration, and analyzing their performance - accessible from any browser.

 **Single Purpose:** A developer and administrator tool for chatting with, testing, and monitoring Salesforce Agentforce and Einstein AI capabilities—with transparency at its core.